Sinergia-Consortium-Precision-Mapping/tutorials/docs/ConnexionUNIL.md

 ## Access to UNIL storage space

+- CURNAGL
+	- Simple authentication with your UNIL username
+- URBLAUNA
+	- Double authentication
-With your UNIL username
+		- with your UNIL username
+		- and confirmation via phone application (authenticator)

-# Connexion to the servers [Tutos videos]
+## Connexion to the servers [Tutos videos]

 ![type:video](./tutos_videos/Tuto_Connexion_Curnagl_UNIL.mp4)